Maryland county ending jail immigration screening contract

-A Maryland county is ending its contract with federal officials to screen detainees in county jails for immigration status.
+A Maryland county is ending its contract with the federal government to screen detainees for immigration status, county officials announced Thursday.

-Anne Arundel County Executive Steuart Pittman made the announcement about the Immigration and Customs Enforcement program Thursday.
-He was joined by county Police Chief Timothy Altomare and Terry Kokolis, the superintendent of the county's detention facilities.
+Anne Arundel County Executive Steuart Pittman, a Democrat, campaigned against the program, which went into effect last December under Pittman's Republican predecessor.
+Pittman, who was joined at a news conference by county police Chief Timothy Altomare and Terry Kokolis, the superintendent of the county's detention facilities, said public safety officials determined the program doesn't have a meaningful effect on keeping people safe.

-After a review of statistics on the program that went into effect in the county last December, Pittman says it doesn't make the county safer.
+"Our county detention staff should be focusing on local law enforcement responsibilities rather than furthering controversial federal immigration policy," Pittman said.

-Under the program, detention staff screen people taken into custody for allegedly committing crimes to determine their immigration status.
-Pittman says staffers should focus on local law enforcement responsibilities, instead of "furthering controversial immigration policy."
+Under the 287(g) program, county detention staff screen people taken into custody for allegedly committing crimes to determine their immigration status.

 $20 for 365 Days of Unlimited Digital Access